olinbg/olinbg.com/content/articles/BashForWindows/2016_05_06_pelican-python-bash.md

-Title: Python and Pelican on Bash for Windows
+Title: Python and Pelican on Bash for Windows2
 Date: 2016-05-06 18:40
 Category: BashForWindows
 Slug: pelican-python-bash